Gluten Free Peach Cobbler is a cozy dessert recipe that makes just enough for 2. Perfectly sweet and made in just 1 bowl from kitchen staples.

 Gluten Free Peach Cobbler

 Gluten Free Peach Cobbler is a cozy dessert recipe that makes just enough for 2.
-Made in just one bowl, from kitchen staples, it's the perfect treat any time of year.
+Perfectly sweet and made in just 1 bowl from kitchen staples.

 Ingredients

-• 1lb peaches (about 3-4 small peaches), peeled and sliced into eighths
+• 1 lb peaches, ~3-4 small peaches, peeled and sliced into eighths

-• 2 Tablespoons pure maple syrup (not pancake syrup)
+• 2 Tablespoons pure maple syrup, not pancake syrup

-• 1-1/2 teaspoons gluten free measure for measure flour (see notes)
+• 1-1/2 teaspoons gluten free baking flour blend WITH binder, see notes

 • 1/4 cup sugar